mixmesh/mixmesh/INSTALL.md

 or so try login

 	ssh pi@raspberrypi.local

-default password is "raspberrypi"
+default password is "raspberry"

 ## Install software needed

 Hopefully you have a promt, if not, check password, SSID, login to the router and find the IP of the raspberry pi and use that instead of reaspberrypi.local